List of programs broadcast by Paramount Network: Unaired series

 In its early days as Spike TV, Spike commissioned an animated series from Klasky Csupo, Immigrants, featuring two Hungarian men who moved to Los Angeles to start a new life.
 The series was to have debuted on August 14, 2004.
 Despite scheduling a two-hour marathon of the series on its premiere, it was canceled on August 6, 2004, for unknown reasons.
 Spike instead aired a two-hour block of Most Extreme Elimination Challenge.
-The series has since become the basis of a 2008 film of the same name, which was first released in Hungary in October 2008.
+The series became the basis of a 2008 film of the same name, which was first released in Hungary in October 2008.